SthitPragya/Paypal-VAP-Mid-term-Project/README.md

 FUNCTIONS IMPLEMENTED:

-function addcoursestudent(studentid, courseid, facultyid)    for adding a course in database function removecoursestudent(courseid, studentid)            for removing a course from database function addcourseteacher(courseid, teacherid)               for adding a course in database function removecourseteacher(teacherid, courseid)            for removing a course by from database function addstudent(studentid, studentname)                  for adding student account in database function removestudent(studentid)                            for removing student account from database function addteacher(teacherid, teachername)                  for adding teacher account in database function removeteacher(teacherid)                            for removing teacher account from database function addcourse(courseid, coursename)                     for adding course in course list function deletecourse(courseid)                              for removing a course from courselist
+function addcoursestudent(studentid, courseid, facultyid)           for adding a course in database

+function removecoursestudent(courseid, studentid)                   for removing a course from database

+function addcourseteacher(courseid, teacherid)                      for adding a course in database

+function removecourseteacher(teacherid, courseid)                   for removing a course by from database

+function addstudent(studentid, studentname)                         for adding student account in database

+function removestudent(studentid)                                   for removing student account from database

+function addteacher(teacherid, teachername)                         for adding teacher account in database

+function removeteacher(teacherid)                                   for removing teacher account from database

+function addcourse(courseid, coursename)                            for adding course in course list

+function deletecourse(courseid)                                     for removing a course from courselist

+STORAGE:

+Database is created using json files.

+FOR AUTHENTICATION:

+studentlogin.json - contains the login information of students account teacherlogin.json - contains login information of faculty account

+FOR ACCOUNT:

+teachers.json - contains information about all teachers students.json - contains information about all the students courses.json - contains details of all the courses

 Session variable is used to check whether a user has logged in or not.
-Pug Template is used for all the webpages design.
+Pug Template is used for all the webpages design. fs module is used to read the json files.